EnterpriseDB: History

-EDB introduced its database, EnterpriseDB 2005, in 2005.
-It was named Best Database Solution at LinuxWorld that year, beating solutions from Oracle, MySQL, and IBM.
+EDB was founded in 2004, and in 2005, introduced its database, EnterpriseDB 2005.
+It was named Best Database Solution at LinuxWorld that year.
 EDB renamed the database EnterpriseDB Advanced Server with its March 2006 release.
 The database was renamed Postgres Plus Advanced Server in March 2008.
 In April 2016, with the introduction of the EDB Postgres Platform, EDB's fully integrated next-generation data management platform, the database was renamed to EDB Postgres Advanced Server.

 In 2020, EDB acquired 2ndQuadrant, a global Postgres solutions and tools company based out of the UK, becoming the leader in the PostgreSQL market.